*Carlos is ENDORSED by Central Florida AFL-CIO!

 Better Jobs and Fairer Treatment for Workers

-Carlos is a champion for working families because he understands that Floridians deserve a real living wage, earned sick time and access to affordable medical treatment and lifesaving care.
-He will always stand up for workers by cracking down on irresponsible corporations that steal wages and treat employees unfairly.
-Carlos will work with reputable businesses to help create more and better jobs, including for those arriving from Puerto Rico.
+Carlos is a champion for working families and he understands that Floridians deserve a real living wage, good benefits like earned sick time and access to affordable medical treatment and lifesaving care.
+He will always stand up for workers and hold corporations accountable who treat employees unfairly.

 While Orlando may be the #1 tourist destination, we are DEAD LAST in wages.
 In Orlando, nearly 40% of all workers are paid less than $25,000 annually.
 This culture of poverty in Central Florida is costing taxpayers big time.
 The failure of the tourism industry to offer living wages and fair benefits, swells our welfare rolls and overflows our ER rooms - but the top 1% are content to live comfortably off the fruits of their labor.